Telehandler Training

 A rough terrain telescopic handler, often shortened to telehandler, is a versatile truck that excels in off-roading across a farmer’s field, moving supplies on a construction site, or simply driving on the road.

 Operator comfort is a key design consideration.
-Since operators may spend an entire day in the cab, trucks are equipped with heaters, air conditioning, height-adjustable seats and controls, USB sockets, and various storage compartments to enhance comfort.
+Since operators may spend an entire day in the cab, these trucks are equipped with heaters, air conditioning, height-adjustable seats and controls, USB sockets, and various storage compartments to enhance comfort.

 TELEHANDLER TRAINING FROM A COMPANY THAT CARES